Commonwealth Shared Scholarships for Master’s Courses in UK, 2014

 -be willing to confirm that they will return to their home country as soon as their period of study is complete

-What does it cover?-DFID and participating UK institutions will jointly meet the full costs of an award holder’s study in the UK including air fares to and from the UK are paid by the CSC and the maintenance allowance is paid by the scholar’s host institution, at the level set by the UK Government: £1,134 per month for scholars based in London and £917 per month for the rest of the UK.
+What does it cover? -CSC and participating UK institutions will jointly meet the full costs of an award holder’s study in the UK.
+Tuition fees and air fares to and from the UK are paid by the CSC and the maintenance allowance is paid by the scholar’s host institution, at the level set by the UK Government: £1,173 per month for scholars based in London and £948 per month for the rest of the UK.
 (October 2013 figures with an inflationary increase for 2014/15 academic year).

 -A grant of up to £225 to cover thesis (Master’s) costs is available; also available is £200 for study travel.
 The cost of up to 10 Kilograms of excess baggage (books only) is available for scholars returning home at the end of their awards.

-Some universities request all of their Shared Scholarship candidates to apply via the CSC’s Electronic Application System (EAS).
-You will be advised by the institution if this is the case, and should then access the EAS once it is open for Shared Scholarship applications by the end of October 2012.
-Applications must be submitted in time to meet the university’s own deadline, which will be made clear in the EAS and is listed in the Commonwealth Shared Scholarships prospectus.
-(Where a university has not specified a closing date, you should contact the institution to ascertain the latest date that applications will be accepted).
+-Option 2: Some universities request all of their Shared Scholarship candidates to apply via the CSC’s Electronic Application System (EAS).
+You will be advised by the institution if this is the case, and should then access the EAS once.
+Applications must be submitted in time to meet the university’s own deadline, which will be made clear in the EAS and is listed in the Commonwealth Shared Scholarships prospectus 2014.
+(Where a university has not specified a closing date, you should contact the institution to ascertain the latest date that applications will be accepted.)

 Important: Scholarship-Positions.com is not responsible for the content of any external websites linked to or referenced on this site.